The donkey sanctuary of Bonaire

-Whoever gets to know Bonaire will quickly discover the special bond between the island and the donkey.
-These animals have been part of the streetscape since the 17th century, after the Spaniards brought them to Bonaire as indispensable pack animals.
-They transported goods over rough paths and worked in the salt pans.
-With the advent of modern vehicles, that role disappeared.
+Whoever gets to know Bonaire quickly discovers the special bond between the island and the donkeys.
+Since the 17th century, these animals have been part of the streetscape, after the Spaniards brought them to Bonaire as indispensable pack animals.
+They transported goods over rugged paths and worked in the salt pans.
+With the arrival of modern vehicles, that role disappeared.
 Today, donkeys are an important part of Bonaire's living heritage.
-At the Donkey Sanctuary, you can meet them up close and learn their story in a safe and protected environment.
+In the Donkey Sanctuary, you meet them up close and learn their story in a safe and protected environment.

 How many donkeys live on Bonaire?

 The number of donkeys on Bonaire has grown significantly in recent years.
-Currently, an estimated 1,100 donkeys live in the wild.
-In addition, the Donkey Sanctuary provides a safe and well-cared home for more than 800 donkeys.
-Together, the island thus has over 1,900 donkeys.
-Because the animals in Bonaire have no natural enemies, the sanctuary ensures that a significant portion of the population can enjoy peace and safety.
+It is currently estimated that there are over 1,100 donkeys living in the wild.
+Additionally, the Donkey Sanctuary provides a safe and well-cared-for home to more than 800 donkeys.
+Together, the island has over 1,900 donkeys.
+Because the animals on Bonaire have no natural enemies, the sanctuary ensures that a significant portion of the population can enjoy peace and safety.

 A donkey safari in all comfort

-The Donkey Sanctuary is an expansive nature park that is fully designed to be explored by car, so with a rental car, it is the most comfortable way to visit the sanctuary.
-It not only offers you protection from the bright sun but also allows you to drive through the reserve at your own pace.
-Along the way, you will notice how curious the donkeys are; they often come straight to the window to greet you.
-At the entrance, carrots and hay bales are available, which is a fun way to make direct contact with the animals.
+The Donkey Sanctuary is an extensive nature park that is set up to be explored by car.
+With a rental car it is therefore most comfortable to visit the sanctuary.
+It not only provides you with protection from the bright sun, but also allows you to drive through the reserve at your own pace.
+During the route, you will notice how curious the donkeys are; they often come right up to the window to greet you.
+At the entrance, carrots and bales of hay are available, which is a fun way to make direct contact with the animals.
 It also provides unique photo opportunities from the comfort of your car.
 Although it is also possible to get out and walk among the donkeys.

 The 'Mommy Meadow' and specialized care

-In the so-called 'Mommy Meadow', mothers with their newborn foals are housed.
-Donkeys that need extra medical attention or special care are also accommodated here in peace.
+In the so-called 'Mommy Meadow,' mothers stay with their newborn foals.
+Donkeys that need extra medical attention or special care are also looked after here in peace.
 It is an impressive place where the dedication of the team of volunteers is immediately visible.
-In the surrounding garden, you can also get to know other local residents, such as land turtles, iguanas, and flamingos.
+In the surrounding garden, you can also meet other local residents, such as tortoises, iguanas, and flamingos.

 Practical information for your visit

-The Donkey Sanctuary is easy to reach and is about a 10-minute drive from the resort.
+The Donkey Sanctuary is easy to reach and is located about 10 minutes drive from the resort.

 Location: Kaya Ir.
 R. Statius van Eps.

-Planning: The last entry to the park is at 15:00.
-We advise you to arrive at around this time to ensure enough time for your visit.
+Schedule: The last entry to the park is at 3:00 pm.
+We advise you to be present around this time to ensure you have enough time.

-Entry: The admission price is approximately $9.00 for adults and $4.50 for children.
+Entrance: The admission fee is approximately $9.00 for adults and $4.50 for children.
 Your contribution is fully used for the feeding and medical care of the donkeys.

 RECEIVE THE LATEST UPDATES ABOUT OUR OFFERS AND ACTIVITIES.